-- b.
+- 1. Stopping or preventing the Board's violation or threatened violation of the Brown Act - 2.
+Determining the applicability of the Brown Act to ongoing or future threatened Board actions - 3.
+Determining the applicability of the Brown Act to a past action of the Board that is not specified in Government Code 54960.1, provided that: - a.
+Within nine months of the alleged violation, a cease and desist letter is submitted to the Board, clearly describing the past Board action and the nature of the alleged violation. - b.
 The time for the Board to respond has expired and the Board has not provided an unconditional commitment to cease and desist from and not repeat the past action alleged to have violated the Brown Act. - c.
-The action is brought within the time required by Government Code 54960.2. - 4. to dD etermineing the validity, under California state or federal law, of any Board rule or action to which penalizes any of its members or otherwise discourages their member's expression, or - to cCompelling the Board to audio record its closed sessions because of a court's finding of the Board's its violation of any applicable Government Code provision-
+The action is brought within the time required by Government Code 54960.2. - 4.
+Determining the validity, under state or federal law, of any Board rule or action which penalizes any of its members or otherwise discourages their expression - 5.
+Compelling the Board to audio record its closed sessions because of a court's finding of the Board's violation of any applicable Government Code provision